writefreely/documentation/admin/design.md

 # Custom Design

-Customize the design of your entire WriteFreely instance by creating a stylesheet at the following location.
+Customize the design of your WriteFreely instance by creating a stylesheet at the following location.
+This will load and apply a default style across all pages on your WriteFreely instance.

 ```
 {static_parent_dir}/static/local/custom.css